mol-1/Long-Term-Skylight-Polarization-Measurement-Device/.ipynb_checkpoints/Readme-checkpoint.txt

-Once the processed database is done, one can use it, like in the example provided on 4_Database_Use_example.ipynb to train a simple neural network able to estimate sun's elevation in an image (courtesy of Thomas Kronland Martinet for this last code)
+Once the processed database is done, one can use it, like in the example provided on 4_Database_Use_example.ipynb to train a simple neural network able to estimate sun's elevation in an image (courtesy of Thomas Kronland-Martinet for this last code)